simulacre7/resume-v4/content/featured/DesignVis/index.md

 ---

 DesignVis supports interactive design recommendation and evaluation.
-We won a bronze award with ‎₩1,500,000 (approximately \$1400) in the research poster competition (NAVER-UNIST undergraduate poster award) hosted by NAVER and UNIST ECE.
+We won a bronze award with ‎₩1,500,000 (approximately \$1400) in the research poster competition hosted by NAVER and UNIST ECE.